vecorel/cli/README.md

 Check `fiboa jsonschema --help` for more details.

+## Validate a fiboa Schema

+To validate a fiboa Schema YAML file, you can for example run:

+- `fiboa validate-schema schema/schema.yaml`

+Check `fiboa validate-schema --help` for more details.

 ## Converter for existing datasets

 To convert an existing dataset to fiboa using the pre-defined converters: